-Difference Between Vertical and Horizontal Market
+Vertical vs Horizontal Market

 A vertical market is a kind of market where the customers belong to a particular industry.
 Thus, in a vertical market, you will not find the sellers to be dealing in different kinds of industries.
 The sellers are operating among themselves, who are dealing in a specific industry.
 They deal with the select customer base.